opal/opal/doc/generated_javascript.md

 ```
 The x-strings just pass the debugger statement straight through to the
 javascript output.

-Inside methods and blocks, the current `self` value is always the
-native `this` value.
-You will not see `self` inside debuggers as it is
-never used to refer to the actual ruby self value.

 All local variables and method/block arguments also keep their ruby
 names except in the rare cases when the name is reserved in javascript.